carrotIndustries/gtk3-horizon/README.md

 # gtk3-horizon

+This repository isn't needed anymore since Gtk 3.24.25 includes a workaround for the bug below.

 Builds gtk3 on msys2 with a patch to work around a bug in Intel's Windows GPU drivers that causes Gtk to update window contents a frame too late if OpenGL is enabled.

 https://github.com/carrotIndustries/gtk3-horizon/blob/master/mingw-w64-gtk3/0001-add-intel-win32-blit-workaround.patch is the actual patch.